 How to Fire an Employee

-Legal, Ethical Employment Termination Steps to Know
+Legal, Ethical Employment Termination Steps to Know and Implement

 Do you need to fire an employee?
-If you have taken the necessary steps to help the employee improve their work performance—and they are not working—it may be time.
+If you have taken the necessary steps to help the employee improve their work performance—and the steps are not working—it may be time.
 Most employers wait way past the optimal time to fire an employee because they are concerned about legal issues and employee morale issues.
 These are the legal, ethical steps to take when you fire employees.

-At the same time, do not jeopardize your company's success, a department's success, or your employees' success, to retain an underperforming employee.
+At the same time, do not jeopardize your company's success, a department's success, or your other employees' success, to retain an underperforming employee.
 Fire the employee to ensure the success of your other employees and your business.